 - Quote Mine: According to some past guests, RT interviewers push extremely hard for a particular quote advancing a particular narrative, and will resort to making something up if they fail.

 - The Rival: Presents itself as one to the entire Western media.
-Considering how effective they have been debate and conveying the official Russian narrative about Ukraine, they're probably right.
+Considering how effective they have been debating and conveying the official Russian narrative about Ukraine, they're probably right.

 - Scare Campaign: The network's commercials for its "Question More" campaign in 2010.
 One ad showed Barack Obama's face morphing into Iranian President Mahmoud Ahmadinejad's while asking, "Who poses the greatest nuclear threat?"
 It's clear what the desired effect of the ads were besides promoting the channel.

 - Voice of the Resistance: Likes to claim it's one by hyping conspiracy theories, covering protests in Western countries, and hiring famous dissidents like Julian Assange as primetime hosts.
-This format has earned them a sizable international viewership from both fringe left and right crowds.
+This format has earned them a sizable international viewership from both fringe left and right crowds, though the network has earned a lot of flak in recent years for supporting Conspiracy Theorists and being a shill for the Russian government, especially after the Russian invasion of Ukraine started.